andrew/ultimate-awesome/README.md

 - [awesome-architecture](https://github.com/fabianmagrini/awesome-architecture) - A curated list of resources on software architecture in the Agile and Cloud era.
 - [awesome-hexo-themes](https://github.com/FoxerLee/awesome-hexo-themes) - A list of awesome hexo themes.
 - [awesome-german](https://github.com/Frederick-S/awesome-german) - A curated list of awesome German language resources.
-- [awesome-jobs-in-germany](https://github.com/germanitjobs/awesome-jobs-in-germany) - :de: A (developer-friendly) list of tech jobs in Germany.
+- [awesome-metaframeworks](https://github.com/fyodorio/awesome-metaframeworks) - A curated list of awesome resources related to software development with metaframeworks.
 - [ui-awesome-list](https://github.com/gustavoquinalha/ui-awesome-list) - A curated list of User Interface links.
 - [awesome-alternatives](https://github.com/hardbsdk/awesome-alternatives) - A list of alternatives for the most used programs, games, web services and operating systems.
 - [awesome-9p](https://github.com/henesy/awesome-9p) - A curated list of awesome 9p(2000)-related documents, libraries, and software.